 - Services: to record a Service at the Program level, you will first need to create and assign that Service to the Program.
 For more information on creating and editing services, see Introduction to Services.

 Create or Modify a Program

-To create or modify a Program, from the Launchpad, go to Manage > Programs > Add New Program (link in the top right corner of the center Programs screen), or if the Program exists >Edit icon on the left of the program name.
+To create or modify a program, first ensure that you are in the correct Agency.
+From the Launchpad, navigate to Manage > Programs > Add New Program or, if the program exists, click the Edit icon to the left of the program name.

 Configuring the Program

 After providing a name, alias (if applicable), and description (if applicable) for the program, choose a Program Template.
 See Creating & Editing Program Templates for more information.

 |Note: Program Name cannot contain the < symbol (e.g. "<Test Program").|

 Several configuration options are available when creating a program, some of which are associated with the HMIS Data Standards.
 The options available will depend on whether a custom program screen is associated with the selected Program Template.
 The options listed here are those included in the system's "HUD HMIS Project Setup” program screen, which contains the necessary fields (HMIS Project Descriptor Data Elements) for complying with the HUD HMIS Data Standards.

 Operating Start and End Date: the date the program started and ended (if applicable) (HMIS Data Elements 2.02).

 Status: an "Active" program is available to users.
 An "Inactive" program is unavailable to users, but its information is still available in the system.